Bagmati Province: Municipalities

-The government of Nepal has set out a minimum criteria to meet city and towns.
+The government of Nepal has set out a minimum criteria to meet cities and towns.
 These criteria include a certain population, infrastructure and revenues.

 Government and administration

 Bagmati provincial assembly is the unicameral legislative assembly consisting of 110 members.
 Candidates for each constituency are chosen by the political parties or stand as independents.
 Each constituency elects one member under the first past the post (FPTP) system of election.
 The current constitution specifies that sixty percent of the members should be elected from the first past the post system and forty percent through the party-list proportional representation (PR) system.
 Women should account for one-third of total members elected from each party.
 If one-third percentage are not elected, the party that fails to ensure so shall have to elect one-third of the total number as women through the party-list proportional representation.
 The Governor acts as the head of the province, while the Chief Minister is the head of the provincial government.
 The Chief Judge of the Patan High Court is the head of the judiciary.

 The present Governor, Chief Minister and Chief Judge are Yadav Chandra Sharma, Rajendra Prasad Pandey and Tek Bahadur Moktan respectively.
 The provincial assembly has 110 members while the province has 33 House of Representative constituencies.
 The term length of provincial assembly is five years.
 The Provincial Assembly is currently housed at the Regional Education Directorate in Hetauda.